-The scientific collection of Professor Mihai Emilian Popa includes
+The scientific collection of Prof. Mihai Emilian Popa

-the collection is part of the scientific collections of
+of Bucharest, the collection is part of the scientific collections of

 the Laboratory of Palaeontology, Department of Geology, Faculty of Geology

 and Geophysics.
-At the Geological Museum in Bucharest, the collection is included in
+At the Geological Museum in Bucharest, the collection

 The collection includes type material, represented by published fossils,